Anger management: Prevention and Relationship Enhancement Program

 The Prevention and Relationship Enhancement Program (PREP) is a program that was used in a study consisting of Air Force families.
 The families were assigned to either a traditional multi-couple group format or a self-directed book version focusing on relationship satisfaction and anger management skills.
 There was a significant main effect for time related to both relationship satisfaction (pretest M = 49.8, SD = 17.6; post-test M = 53.8, SD = 17.6, F(1, 76) = 6.91, p < .01), and anger management skills, (pretest M = 32.2, SD = 4.2; post-test M = 34.6, SD = 4.0, F(1, 74) = 31.79, p < .001).

-The self-directed book version did not show as positive of results.
-Improving a couple's anger management skills can be a vital step in ensuring there are no violent outbreaks throughout the relationship.

 Cognitive behavioral therapy

 The use of cognitive behavioral therapy (CBT) is frequent in anger management treatment.
 By trying to get patients to open up about their emotions and feelings and being driven to accomplish a specific task (in this case controlling anger), a person is cognitively motivated to use positive skills towards their behavior.

 Studies show using a mix of CBT as well as other therapies on the participants/clients increased the effective usage of the anger management techniques and that they also felt more in control of their own anger.
 Personal changes like these can lead to less aggression and fewer violent acts.
 The use of play therapy with this is also found efficient in tackling anger issues among children.